 Filling out the FAFSA is relatively easy as long as you’ve done your taxes; approximately 80% of the FAFSA paperwork just pulls numbers off federal tax forms.
-File your FAFSA as soon as possible on or after January 1st to meet the priority deadline.
 You may file the FAFSA electronically using FAFSA on the Web, which contains built-in edits to help prevent costly mistakes, at www.fafsa.gov .

 The Federal Student Aid PIN was replaced with the FSA ID on May 10, 2015.
 The new FSA ID consists of a user-created username and password to electronically access personal information on Federal Student Aid Web sites, including FAFSA on the Web.
 You can use your FSA ID immediately to sign your FAFSA, but must wait for the Social Security Administration (SSA) to verify your information before you can use the FSA ID to create a renewal FAFSA, make corrections to your FAFSA, or view your SAR.

 If you have questions on the FAFSA, there's plenty of help available.
-Ask your school's financial aid administrators or visit StudentAid.gov , or attend a College Goal Sunday event for free help in completing and filing the FAFSA.
+Ask your school's financial aid administrators or visit StudentAid.gov .

 Federal Pell Grant